Bybit

 Neither exchange is automatically the better choice for everyone.
 Start with your use case, compare the overall fit, and verify the latest fees, KYC rules, and regional access before choosing.

-Binance vs OKX: Which Exchange Is Better for Fees and Futures?
+OKX vs Bybit: Which Exchange Is Better for Lower Fees and Futures?

 Use it to narrow your shortlist, then verify current pricing, eligibility, and product access on the official exchange sites.